gkouziik/eslint-plugin-security-node/docs/rules/detect-nosql-injection.md

 ```

 However, it won't work.
-The local variable value is not passed to Mongo and it returns following error if executed in shell
+The local variable value is not passed to Mongo and it returns the following error if executed in a shell

 ```javascript
 Error: error: {